Prepare and plot response curve data for Hmsc models

 Logical.
 Whether to delete temporary files in the

-directory after finishing the LF predictions.- LF_commands_only
+temp_dirdirectory after finishing the LF predictions.- lf_commands_only

 Logical.
 If